snapauthapp/sdk-typescript/README.md

 > [!CAUTION]
 > DO NOT sign in the user based on getting the client token alone!
-> You MUST send it to the `/auth/verify` endpoint, and inspect its response to get the _verified_ user id to securely authenticate.
+> You MUST send it to the `/auth/verify` Server API endpoint, and inspect its response to get the _verified_ user id to securely authenticate.

 #### AutoFill-assisted requests